-Subject to further restrictions and requirements as may be specified in the Company's Anti-Corruption Guidelines, any gifts or entertainment for Officials above HKD/MOP1,500 (or the equivalent in other currency, the "Gift Limit") must be pre-approved before the gift or entertainment is provided or received by your supervisor who is to first consult with the EBA before granting approval.
-If any unplanned gift and/or entertainment expense above the Gift Limit is incurred (without the necessary pre-approval set forth above due to the unavailability of your supervisor and EBA), you must submit a report, detailing the circumstances of the gift / entertainment provided and the expense incurred, to your supervisor and the EBA and take any other appropriate action following discussions with your supervisor and the Company's EBLO.
+by your supervisor who is to first consult with the Ethical Business Adviser ("EBA") before granting approval.
+If any unplanned gift and/or entertainment expense above the Gift Limit is incurred (without the necessary pre-approval set forth above due to the unavailability of your supervisor and EBA), you must submit a report, detailing the circumstances of the gift / entertainment provided and the expense incurred, to your supervisor and the EBA and take any other appropriate action following discussions with your supervisor and the Company's Ethical Business Liaison Officer.
 To avoid the perception that gifts or entertainment for officials may be inappropriately given, employees should avoid giving gifts or entertainment on a frequent basis to any given government official, in particular, if the value of such gifts or entertainment is above the Gift Limit.
 When calculating the cost of entertainment for officials, the total cost of the event is subject to the Gift Limit (e.g., the combined expense of tickets, food, beverages and travel that exceeds the Gift Limit must be pre-approved).
 Gift limit for festive seasons ("Festive Limits") may be higher than the Gift Limit specified above.
 From time to time, the Company may issue (a) special guidelines for gift giving during special festive seasons when gift giving is practiced according to local custom and/or (b) Anti-Corruption Guidelines setting out local laws and custom that may be applicable to gift giving or entertainment for officials in the relevant jurisdiction.
 Please consult such special guidelines (including "Guidelines on Festive Gift Giving to Government Officials") and Anti-Corruption Guidelines that may be authorized to be issued by the Chief Executive Officer from time to time.

 - B. Advertising and Promotional Materials.
 You may occasionally accept or give advertising or promotional materials of nominal value. - C. Personal Gifts.
 You may accept or give personal gifts of reasonable value that are related to recognized special occasions such as a cultural event, celebration or holiday (for example, Chinese New Year, Christmas, Mid-Autumn Festival and Chung Yeung Festival).
 A gift is also acceptable if it is based on a family or personal relationship and unrelated to the business between the individuals.
-If you are unsure whether a gift is acceptable, please report the receipt of the gift to the EBA or EBLO for further guidance.
-Please also consult special guidelines regarding gift giving and Anti-Corruption Guidelines that may be authorized to be issued by the Chief Executive Officer from time to time.

-- D. Gifts Rewarding Service or Accomplishment.
+If you are unsure whether a gift is acceptable, please report the receipt of the gift to the Human Resources Department for further guidance.
+Please also consult special guidelines regarding gift giving and Anti-Corruption Guidelines that may be authorized to be issued by the Chief Executive Officer from time to time. - D. Gifts Rewarding Service or Accomplishment.
 You may accept a gift from a civic, charitable or religious organization specifically related to your service or accomplishment. - E. Travel.
 Any gift that involves regional or international travel shall only be accepted after clearance from the Chief Executive Officer via the Executive Vice President and Chief of Staff to the Chairman and CEO.